triangledirt/obj/README.md

 ## build and use case

-The case project has no release tags--the latest code is the latest release.
+The case project has no release tags.
+The latest code is the latest release.
 I try to keep it compilable and running

 First, get the source code: